dmarx/obsidian_vault/Pareto Optimality.md

 ### Mathematical Extensions and Applications

-Pareto Optimality extends beyond simple resource allocation problems to more complex scenarios, including public economics, environmental economics, and multi-objective optimization in engineering and management science.
+Pareto Optimality extends beyond simple resource allocation problems to more complex scenarios, including [[public economics]], [[environmental economics]], and [[multi-objective optimization]] in engineering and [[management science]].
 For instance, in environmental economics, an allocation of environmental resources is Pareto optimal if no environmental quality improvement can be achieved without worsening economic output or vice versa.

 In multi-objective optimization, a solution is considered Pareto optimal if it is not dominated by any other solution in all objectives.
 Mathematically, a solution $x^*$ is Pareto optimal if there does not exist another solution $x$ such that $f_i(x) \leq f_i(x^*)$ for all objectives $i$ and $f_j(x) < f_j(x^*)$ for at least one objective $j$, where $f_i(x)$ is the value of objective $i$ at solution $x$.

-Pareto Optimality represents a foundational principle in understanding the trade-offs and potential improvements in systems involving multiple agents or criteria, highlighting the complexities of achieving efficiency and the challenges inherent in balancing efficiency with other [[societal values]] such as equity and [[justice]].
+Pareto Optimality represents a foundational principle in understanding the [[trade-offs]] and potential improvements in systems involving multiple agents or criteria, highlighting the complexities of achieving efficiency and the challenges inherent in balancing efficiency with other [[societal values]] such as [[equity]] and [[justice]].